FM broadcast band: OIRT bandplan

 In Czechoslovakia, the decision to use the 87.5 to 108 MHz band instead of 65.9 to 74 MHz band was made in the beginning of the 80s.
 The frequency plan was created, which was internationally coordinated at the 1984 Regional Administrative Conference for FM Sound Broadcasting in the VHF band in Geneva.
 Allocated frequencies are still valid and are used in the Czech Republic and Slovakia.
 The first transmitter was put into operation on 102.5 MHz near Prague in November 1984.
 Three years later, there were 11 transmitters in service across the country, including three in the Prague neighborhood of Žižkov.
 In 1988, the plan was to set up 270 transmitters in 45 locations eventually.
 The transition was finished in 1993.

 In Poland all OIRT broadcast transmitters were closed down at the end of 1999.

 Hungary closed down its remaining broadcast transmitters in 2007, and for 30 days in July of that year, several Hungarian amateur radio operators received a temporary experimental permit to perform propagation and interference experiments in the 70–70.5 MHz band.
+Until the closure of the OIRT FM network, a separate version of Kossuth Rádió with parliamentary proceedings was carried.

 In Belarus, only government-run public radio stations are still active on OIRT.
 All stations on OIRT in Belarus are a mirror of normal FM broadcasts.
 The main purpose of those stations is compatibility with older equipment.

 In 2014, Russia began replacing OIRT-banded transmitter with CCIR-banded (the "western") FM transmitters.
 The main reason for the change to CCIR FM is to reach more listeners.